6Marzel9/-ZeroMoon/readme.md

     // if (account is excluded from reflection) return _userAccountData[account].scaledBalance;
     // else return _userAccountData[account].scaledBalance / _scalingFactor;
     ```
-- **Exclusions**: The contract itself, the `deadWallet`, the `pancakeSwapV2Pair`, and other smart contracts (auto-detected via `isContract()`) are typically excluded from receiving reflections.
+- **Exclusions**: The contract itself, the `deadWallet`, the `pancakeSwapV2Pair`, a configured `fairLaunchAddress`, and other smart contracts (auto-detected via `isContract()` upon receiving tokens) are typically excluded from receiving reflections.
 This ensures rewards are concentrated among actual users (EOAs), maximizing their share and preventing dilution.
 This user-centric approach is a key design principle.
 - **Event**: `ReflectionShared` event logs additions to the reflection pool.

 **Meaning for Users**